xbauquet/Ginny/README.md

 - **No server**: Ginny does not store any of your information on any server.
 Everything stays on your device.
 - **Just a token**: Use [your Github token](#getting-the-right-token) to connect Ginny to Github.

-What can I do with Ginny:
+What can you do with Ginny:
 - [Organise your repositories in Workspaces](#organise-your-repositories-in-workspaces)
 - [Monitor your actions](#monitor-your-actions)
 - [Run your actions](#run-your-actions)